Scottish Reformation: Rough Wooing

 James V died in 1542, leaving the infant Mary, Queen of Scots as his heir, with the prospect of a long minority.
-At the beginning of the Mary's reign, the Scottish political nation was divided between a pro-French faction, led by Cardinal Beaton and by the Queen's mother, Mary of Guise; and a pro-English faction, headed by Mary's prospective heir James Hamilton, Earl of Arran.
+At the beginning of Mary's reign, the Scottish political nation was divided between a pro-French faction, led by Cardinal Beaton and by the Queen's mother, Mary of Guise, and a pro-English faction, headed by Mary's prospective heir James Hamilton, Earl of Arran.
 Initially Arran became Regent, backed by the small "evangelical party" at court, who favoured religious reform.
-The Parliamentary Act of 1543 removed the prohibition against reading the Bible in the vernacular.
+The act of Parliament of 1543 removed the prohibition against reading the Bible in the vernacular.
 A planned marriage between Mary and Edward, the son of Henry VIII of England, which had been agreed under the Treaty of Greenwich (1543), led to a backlash in Scotland and a coup led by Cardinal Beaton.
 He repudiated the reforming policies, and all consideration of an English marriage for the Queen, angering the English.
-They invaded in order to enforce the match, an action later known as the "rough wooing", which devastated south-east Scotland.
+They invaded to enforce the match, an action later known as the "rough wooing", which devastated south-east Scotland.

 In 1546, George Wishart, a preacher who had come under the influence of Swiss reformer Huldrych Zwingli, was arrested and burnt at the stake in St. Andrews on the orders of Cardinal Beaton.
 Wishart's supporters, who included a number of Fife lairds, assassinated Beaton soon after and seized St. Andrews Castle, which they held for a year while under siege, before they were defeated with the help of French forces.
 The survivors, including chaplain John Knox, were condemned to be galley slaves, helping to create resentment of the French and martyrs for the Protestant cause.

 In 1547, the English under Edward Seymour, 1st Duke of Somerset renewed their invasion and defeated the Scots at Pinkie, occupied south-east Scotland with forts at Lauder, Haddington and an outpost at Dundee.
-This occupation (1547–1549) encouraged the reforming cause; the English supplied books and distributed Bibles and Protestant literature in the Lowlands.
+This occupation (1547–1549) encouraged the reforming cause.
+The English supplied books and distributed Bibles and Protestant literature in the Lowlands.
 Several earls pledged themselves 'to cause the word of God to be taught and preached'.
-To counter the English, the Scots secured French help, the price of which was the betrothal of the infant Queen to the French dauphin, the future Francis II; she departed to France in 1548, where she was to be raised and educated.
+To counter the English, the Scots secured French help, the price of which was the betrothal of the infant Queen to the French dauphin, the future Francis II.
+She departed for France in 1548, where she was to be raised and educated.
 At this point, "the policy of Henry VIII had failed completely".
 French ascendancy was made absolute over the next decade.
 In 1554, Arran was given the title Duke du Châtellerault and removed from the regency in favour of Mary of Guise (the Queen Mother).